atulnk1/instaclone/README.md

 The application allows the user to do the following functions:
 * Sign up/Sign in to an account
     * User can create an email + password account and upload a profile picture during sign up
-    * Passwords are hased before store during sign up
+    * Passwords are hashed before store during sign up
-    * A welcome email is sent to the use
+    * A welcome email is sent to the user
     * A JWT token is issued afer signing in
 * Create/Delete posts
     * Each post allows the user to add